top of page

 We’re not sure when it is, or where, or who else is competing, but who cares?
 Those are details that are, at this point, irrelevant and only clutter the true objective!
 Today, in this minute, Mom is preparing for a competition and, like every contest she has ever entered, she intends to WIN.

-What matters most is that the judges, whoever they are, choose her work and that an illustrious title be bestowed upon our victor.
+What matters most is that the judges, whoever they are, choose her work and that an illustrious title will be bestowed upon our victor.
 Cue the applause.

 I was never one to role-play.